willjduncan/password-generator/README.md

 THEN the password is either displayed in an alert or written to the page

+First, I set up the prompts asking the user what character sets were allowed and how many characters were desired in the password length, and then added the variables at the top to store the answers.
+Then I created a password generator using the approved character set and the math.random() function in symphony with math.floor to give an integer index number.

+Next, I had to double check the password to make sure at least one of each approved character family appeared in the password.
+I created a separate function and used if/else statements to check the password, and return a true/false value depending.
+This caused me the most trouble, because I initially had the password regenerate within the doubleCheck, which caused the correct result to be found, but then be replaced with the original, incorrect password as soon as it left the doubleCheck.
+I realized that the issue was to be found in the nesting.
+I solved the problem by having the doubleCheck simply provide a true/false statement, and having that true/false statement reflected in the password generator (gen()) through an answer/false statement.
+Only by bringing the answer all the way out of the gen() function was I able to then ask the gen() function to try again if it came out false.

 <!-- By accomplishing these goals, my website will serve as an ideal and impressive center where I can demonstrate my coding abilities.